Territorial Source Principle of Taxation

 As there is no capital gains tax or inheritance tax in Hong Kong, there is no incentive to establish vehicles or planning mechanisms solely for the purpose of transferring assets to younger generations tax-free.
 However, discretionary trusts are commonly used for the purpose of family and succession planning.

-Although there have been initiatives to regulate the investment and trading of virtual assets, there is no legislation yet in Hong Kong governing digital assets for the purposes of succession.
+Although there have been initiatives to regulate the investment and trading of virtual assets, Hong Kong has yet to put in place a framework to govern the passing of digital asset upon death for the purposes of succession.

 Discretionary trusts are commonly used for succession and estate planning purposes.
 There is no private foundation under Hong Kong law.

 Major changes were brought to the Trustee Ordinance in 2013.
 A few examples include imposing a statutory duty of care on trustees in relation to certain powers and functions, introducing a regime of the control over professional trustees’ exemption clauses, providing a default charging provision for professional trustees and statutory protection of Hong Kong trusts against foreign forced heirship rules.

 The Perpetuities and Accumulations Ordinance was amended at the same time.
 Under the new rules, the rule against perpetuities is abolished and a trust may continue in existence for an unlimited period unless the terms of the trust provide to the contrary.